BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 • There are actually many different implementations of the "ELO formula," such as FIDE.
 • The ELO formula from Wikipedia doesn't seem to play nicely with negative numbers, but maybe that's just the one I'm using.
 • ELO itself doesn't determine the number of points lost or gained (as far as I can tell), and just serves as a predictor of who will win.<br/>
+• I didn't realize this before this experiment, but ELO (or something like it) is probably how Netflix and other websites make content suggestions, although most likely a lot more complex.
+• Rating and Score are two completely different things, especially in ranking algorithms.

 What I will be doing next:<br/>
-• Creating a little CSS for cosmetic purposes, but not much.<br/>
+• Creating a little CSS for cosmetic purposes, but not much since I want to modernize it more via NodeJS anyway.<br/>
 • Possibly creating NodeJS version of this, to see how this would work asyncronously.
 <br/>